We measure the test performance and collate memory statistics regarding what type of memory recall people find the most challenging.

 Three others regularly come up.
 We show a picture of a dice and ask which number was visible.
 22% of people get that wrong.
 We show a picture of a door with a house number and again 22% of people get the answer wrong.
 The strangest one perhaps given that people generally recall faces quite well is that we show a picture of a woman and ask a feature - such as what color were her eyes ? - 21% of people don't answer that correctly.

 Clearly, this isn't a scientific test and people don't know what question they will be asked about an image.
 As mentioned above, we show a picture of a woman's face and ask about one of the features - the hair color, eye color, etc. It's not obvious what we will ask when we show the picture so recall is always going to be more difficult.
-In other cases, such as trying to memorise the number of a door, we make things a little more difficult by offering multiple choice options of number that are similar (such as 45, 54, 44, 55).
+In other cases, such as trying to memorize the number of a door, we make things a little more difficult by offering multiple choice options of number that are similar (such as 45, 54, 44, 55).
 It makes recall confusing as you can quickly become unsure in a way that an easier number selection (12, 44, 67, 99) might not.

 By making the answers multiple choice instead of free entry, there's always going to be an element of guesswork in the answers.
 If there are four answers, then statistically you wouldn't expect less than 25% of the answers to be wrong - even if nobody had looked at the items.
-It's the true or false scenario.

 There are a few questions that result in a false recall as low as 3%.
 For example, we show a picture of a single fruit and ask which fruit was seen.
 Only 3% of people get it wrong.
 It's clearly something that sticks in the mind very well.
 Additionally, we show a picture of a single object on a beach.
 Again, only 3% of people failed to recall what that was.